-Video AI is revolutionizing how manufacturing teams approach value stream mapping, converting static process documentation into dynamic, data-driven optimization tools.
-For Innovation and Continuous Improvement Leads still using reactive problem-solving and manual Gemba walks, this technology offers a path from firefighting to proactive process enhancement.
+Video AI refines how manufacturing teams approach value stream mapping, converting static process documentation into dynamic, data-driven optimization tools.
+For professionals who rely on manual Gemba walks and responsive problem-solving, this technology offers a path from reactive fixes to forward-looking process enhancement.

 Slow improvement cycles affect manufacturing operations worldwide, costing millions in lost productivity and missed opportunities.
-The integration of video AI with traditional value stream mapping methodologies addresses these exact pain points, providing the continuous monitoring and automated data collection that modern manufacturing demands.
+Integrating video AI with traditional value stream mapping methodologies addresses these pain points, delivering the persistent monitoring and automated data collection that current manufacturing demands.

 Understanding the fundamentals: Kaizen and value stream mapping

-Before exploring how video AI enhances these methodologies, let's establish the foundational concepts that drive manufacturing excellence.
+To understand how video AI enhances these methodologies, it helps to review the foundational concepts that drive manufacturing performance.

 Customer understanding